Gpriznar/Javascript-Projects/README.md

 News App: Website to further .map functions as well as css layout.

-    - Update null values with better placeholders
+    - Update null values with better placeholders.
+Reconsider using bootstrap to style news items.